sabbyanandan/privateGPT/README.md

 The `source_documents` folder is ignored from the commit; hence it is not in this repo, and that needs to exist with the source documents to fulfill the initial ingestion and indexing.

-Follow the steps described in the upstream repo to set up the environment and dependencies, and after the ingestion step is complete, run `python privateGPT.py` to bootstrap the web server at http://localhost:5000/app
+Follow the steps described in the upstream repo to set up the environment and dependencies, and after the ingestion step is complete, run `python privateGPT.py` to lazily instantiate GPT, load the model, and to bootstrap the web server to interact with GPT at http://localhost:5000/app.